vivarium-collective/vivarium-core/doc/tutorials/write_process.rst

 what ports to declare.

-When someone else uses your process, they will create a :term:`compartment` of it and other processes.
+When someone else uses your process, they will create a :term:`composite` of it and other processes.
 These processes will interact by sharing stores.
 While any number of your process's ports may be linked to the same store, a port cannot be split between stores.
 This means that you should put in separate ports any :term:`variables` that a